-The determination of when the subject property of the Project should be sold or otherwise disposed of will be made by the Manager in its sole discretion and will be made after consideration of all relevant factors, including performance and development of the Property, potential price increases, tax consequences to the Company and market conditions with a view toward achieving maximum capital appreciation and higher annual yield from the Property.
+The determination of when condominium units that make up the Project should be sold or otherwise disposed of will be made by the Manager in its sole discretion and will be made after consideration of all relevant factors, including performance and development of the Property, potential price increases, tax consequences to the Company and market conditions with a view toward achieving maximum capital appreciation and higher annual yield from the Property.
 It is not anticipated that any sale will occur prior to completion of renovation of the project although no assurances of this may be given.